oordenesg/how_to_Code_challenges/README.md

 list = ['a', 'b', 'c', 'd', 'e', 'f'] rotate(list, 0)
 # ['a', 'b', 'c', 'd', 'e', 'f']
 ```

+In some cases it is necessary to optimize the solution.
+This means, reducing the memory required or reducing the number of instructions the computer must execute.
+In some cases, we need to rethink the approach of a question or think of other functions that could help reduce computational time.

+In the last exercise, our function requires *O(N)* space becase a new list is made with copies of each value and O(N) time because every value is visited while copying.
+N represents the number of values in the list.
+For space complexity, we can optimize by constructing in-place solutions, meaning we don’t create any additional data structures for storing values.

 ## Concepts